andwards/Ascii-Art/README.md

 2. Run the program on your command line interface.
 3. Follow the on-screen instructions and use the provided commands to create, edit, and animate your ASCII art.

-Feel free to explore the program's features and experiment with different functions to unleash your creativity.
-Enjoy creating beautiful ASCII art!

 ## Authors

 - Andrew Edwards ([@andwards](https://github.com/andwards))